-The F.I.N.A. approved women's water polo ball (size 4) should be used for all grades.
-Grade Y701 will use a size 4 and all other year 7 grades will use size 3 balls.
+The F.I.N.A. approved women's water polo ball (size 4) should be used for all senior and junior grades.
+Grade Y701 will use a size 4 ball and all other year 7 grades will use a size 3 ball.
 The pool will be 25m in length maximum.
 Lower grades are permitted to play in smaller pools where necessary.